 The Net Vs. Screen Decision

-When it comes to golf simulators, one of the most important decisions anyone can make is whether they want to use a screen & projector or a net.
+When it comes to golf simulators, one of the most important decisions anyone can make is whether they want to use an impact screen & projector or a net.
 In general, there are two options:

 Whichever way you go, you’ll be connecting your launch monitor to a computer or tablet that has the simulator software installed.